cp2k/dbcsr/docs/guide/2-user-guide/1-installation/1-install.md

 * [libxsmm](https://github.com/hfp/libxsmm) (1.10+) for Small Matrix Multiplication acceleration
 * a LAPACK implementation (reference, OpenBLAS-bundled and MKL have been tested), required when building the tests

-To build `libsmm_acc`, you further need:
+To build `libsmm_acc`, DBCSR's GPU backend, you further need:

 * A GPU-capable compiler, either
   * CUDA Toolkit (targets NVIDIA GPUs, minimal version required: 5.5)
   * or HIP compiler (targets NVIDIA or AMD GPUs)
 * a C++ compiler which supports at least C++11 standard

 We test against GNU and Intel compilers on Linux systems, GNU compiler on MacOS systems.
+See a list of supported compilers [here](./3-supported-compilers.html).

 ## Get DBCSR